Congratulations on your admission to a graduate program at the University of Michigan-Dearborn!

 It is important to register for courses as soon as possible.
 Sections do fill up and a course may be canceled if there are not enough students registered before a certain date.

 Interested in learning more about campus?
 Limited 60-minute walking campus tours are offered for new admitted graduate students before the start of term.
-Register for one today!
+Register for Fall 2017 walking tours.

 Participants should plan to arrive at the Office of Graduate Studies (1055 Administration Building) 15 minutes prior to the start of the tour to check in.

 Friday, September 1, 10:30-11:30 am

 Ready, Set, Go!